All kinds of splits

 Finally, here are some additional considerations, regardless of the type of split you make:

 - You can put splits side-by-side, no problem.
 Just remember that for a long time, the part without a queen will look like no one is home.
 Gradually, as nurses become foragers, the discrepancy will decrease.
-Don’t let the number of foragers in the one part freak you out.
+Don’t let the number of foragers in one part freak you out.
 If the split is raising a queen, everything is working according to plan.

 - Remember to provide adequate honey (or syrup) and pollen (or pollen supplement), especially to the part with few foragers.
 Since that part doesn’t have a workforce collecting materials from the field, it may need extra supplies to raise that first batch of brood.

 Even though it sounds complex, don’t be afraid to try this.
 It works amazingly well, allowing you to both increase the number of hives and raise your own local queens.
-Below you will find links to several different types of splits and how to do them.
+Below you will find links to several different types of splits and how to make them.

 Here are several different types of splits, with only minor variations: